tinyyhorm/SECCSF_NER/README.md

 torchvision==0.6.1
 scikit-learn==0.22.1
 # DataSet
 We give a lightweight EPIC dataset as an example.
-Under the DataSet/0.25/, there is a 1/4 EPIC training dataset.
-The data encapsulates a dictionary in npz format, where 'words' and 'labels' are used as keys to store the original text and label data.
-The validation set is stored in the DataSet/Test/.
+In the path of DataSet/0.25/, where is a 1/4 EPIC training dataset.
+The training dataset encapsulates a dictionary in npz format, where 'words' and 'labels' are used as keys to store the original text and label data.
+The validation set is stored in the path of DataSet/Test/.